ziyiwhat/StableMotion/README.md

-# StableMotion: Repurposing Diffusion-Based Image Priors for Motion Estimation
+# StableMotion: One Step Motion Estimation with Diffusion Prior
-This is the official repo for paper [StableMotion: Repurposing Diffusion-Based Image Priors for Motion Estimation](https://www.arxiv.org/abs/2505.06668)

 ## Setup
 0. Clone this repo.